bess-cater/Data-Mining-Class/README.md

 <img src="imgs/image.png" alt="layout" width="500"/>

-We can see that all the predictors have no outliers and the data can be *very accurately* divided into 4 corresponding layers of stress! *Hmm...
+We can see that all the predictors have no outliers and the data can be *very accurately* divided into 5 corresponding levels of stress! *Hmm...
 Suspicious!* :thinking:

 <img src="imgs/boxplot.png" alt="boxplots" width="500"/>